Advancing Basic Science for Humanity

 The Kavli Institute of Nanoscience Delft, at the Delft University of Technology, Netherlands, explores the theoretical and practical frontiers of nanoscience, studying new physics and exploiting novel principles to develop new devices, materials and methods of fabrication.
 Established in 2004, the Institute explores the secret of protein nanomachinery in cells, the coupling of biological systems to solid state information processing, molecular electronics and quantum information processing.
 A new bionanoscience department focuses on the meeting point of biology and nanotechnology.
 The Institute draws on the research and facilities of the Department of Nanoscience in the Faculty of Applied Sciences at Delft University of Technology in the Netherlands.

-Led by Professor Cees Dekker, the Institute's 16 professors, joined by more than 90 doctoral students and post-doctoral fellows, work in seven research groups – Molecular Structures and Devices, High-Resolution Electron Microscopy, Molecular Biophysics, Physics of Nanoelectronics, Photronic Devices, Quantum Transport and Theoretical Physics.
+Co-directed by Cees Dekker and Lieven Vandersypen, the Institute's 16 professors, joined by more than 90 doctoral students and post-doctoral fellows, work in seven research groups – Molecular Structures and Devices, High-Resolution Electron Microscopy, Molecular Biophysics, Physics of Nanoelectronics, Photronic Devices, Quantum Transport and Theoretical Physics.
 Its nanofacility provides high-resolution e-beam and optical lithography, mask making for optical lithography, deposition and dry etching, wet processing, thermal processing and high resolution inspection techniques.

 Institute scientists focus on topics such as these:

 - The electronic, magnetic and mechanical properties of molecules, assemblies of molecules and crystals of molecules.

 - Fabrication of nanostructures, either top-down through electron-beam lithography or bottom-up through self-assembly from atoms or molecules.

 - Advancing the technology of high-resolution electron microscopy for both study and fabrication.